 In early 2018, auditors warned of exceptions with respect to user access and change management in CLS, and recommended improvements to IT controls and governance as more countries were expected to migrate to CLS that year.
 By March 2019, things were slipping.
 The auditors noted that rollout of “the first phases” of CLS was now expected that same year, and added recommendations on managing outsourcing risk to their earlier warnings.

 Leaseplan abandoned CLS months later, writing off €92 million ($100 million) in project costs, and millions more in related restructuring and consultancy fees.
 It managed to salvage just €14 million it had spent on separately developed IT modules that it expected would generate economic benefits in the future.

-The problem, Leaseplan said in notes to its second-quarter results, was that CLS would “not be fit for purpose in the emerging digital world in which [it] operated.”
+The problem, Leaseplan said in its second-quarter results, was that CLS would “not be fit for purpose in the emerging digital world in which [it] operated.”
 The monolithic nature of the SAP system “hindered its ability to make incremental product and service improvements at a time of accelerated technological change,” according to Leaseplan.

 Instead, the company planned to build a modular system using best-of-breed third-party components alongside its existing predictive maintenance, insurance claim and contract management systems.
 It expected this to be more scalable and allow incremental product deployments and updates.